bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 Images
 ---------------
-Under the "Images" section you can manage Templates and ISO that are used as installation sources for VMs.
+Under the "Images" section you can manage Templates and ISO files that are used as installation sources for VMs.

 You can switch from Templates to ISO by selecting a corresponding option above: